24th Month Blogging

 How We Are Going to Improve Our Readership

-I am very happy to see an improvement in users via organic search over the past few months, and I’m going to continue to update old blog posts in the hopes of continuing this trend.
+I am thrilled to see an improvement in users via organic search over the past few months, and I will keep updating old blog posts to continue this trend.

 My biggest concern for readership is the loss of users via Pinterest.
-This had been a months long problem, and I haven’t been able to find a solution for it yet.
-I’m still looking into taking a Pinterest course, but I don’t want to waste the time and money for something that won’t be valuable (and by that, I mean that won’t lead to an increase in page views from the platform).
+This has been a month-long problem, and I haven’t been able to find a solution yet.
+I’m still looking into taking a Pinterest course, but I don’t want to waste time and money on something that won’t be valuable (and by that, I mean that it won’t increase page views from the platform).
 Any suggestions on a course would be greatly appreciated!

 The Blogging Journey